Dr Anthony James

 Professional Experience:

-• 2000–2006 Research Scientist (Plant pathology and Quarantine), BSES Limited, David North Plant Research Centre, Indooroopilly, QLD, Australia
+• 2000–2006 Research Scientist (Plant Pathology and Quarantine), BSES Limited, David North Plant Research Centre, Indooroopilly, QLD, Australia

 • 1999–2000 Research Assistant (Quarantine), BSES Limited, David North Plant Research Centre, Indooroopilly, QLD, Australia